 In this paper, we have developed a non-iterative linear adaptive MMSE based precoder dubbed "AMB" suitable for multiuser MIMO CR based broadcasting.
-The proposed AMB precoder employs a new concept called precoding diversity

-Fig. 5.
-Effect of the DoF diversity on the complexity for fixed N_c in which the multiple antenna structure is utilized more efficient compared to conventional precoders.
+The proposed AMB precoder employs a new concept called precoding diversity in which the multiple antenna structure is utilized more efficient compared to conventional precoders.
 We have also extended the conventional ZF based precoding approach into an adaptive precoding dubbed "AZB" exploiting precoding diversity.
 Roughly speaking, the proposed AMB precoder resolves notable spectral and SNR gains over the state-of-theart and the AZB precoder in the SNR region of interest: The low SNR region.
 In the high SNR region, the AMB precoder is characterized by an increment of spectral efficiency gain when the number of antennas per CU decreases.
-Unlike nonlinear iterative precoders, the proposed precoders are linear non-iterative and therefore provide less complexity along with a spectral efficiency achievement.
-The degrees of freedom of the proposed AMB precoder can be handled independently by parallel computing.
+Unlike non-linear iterative precoders, the proposed precoders are linear noniterative and therefore provide less complexity along with a spectral efficiency achievement.
+Likely, the degrees of freedom of the proposed AMB precoder can be confined to those which take all CUs into account since the signals of the excluded CUs can cause severe MUI, and thus harm the spectral efficiency.
+For further speed of computations, the DoFs can be handled independently by advanced parallel computing techniques.
 The characteristics of our proposed precoder make it a candidate for future mobile CR networks.